shashi-rai/shashi-rai/README.md

 I have completed and earned the following degree/diploma from reputed institutions in India.
 - Master of Computer Applications
-- Master of Business Administration
+- Master of Business Administration (Financial Management)
 - Bachelor of Business Administration
 - Advanced Diploma in Systems Management

 ## Additional Training

-I have completed and earned the following training from industry's market leading compaines
+I have completed the following training from industry's market leading compaines
 - Zoho One Suite
 - CA Wily Introscope
 - CA SiteMinder